PhilCorcoran/oracle-json/README.md

 Exits when the database connection is lost ( assumes it will be restarted automatically by `upstart` or some such process) Requires the node `oracle` driver module.

+Due to underlying dependency on oracledb modele nodejs compatibility is >= 6

 # Install

 ```bash